Hassan-293/Cancerous-Cells-Segmentation/README.md

 # Cancerous-Cells-Segmentation-U-NET
-This repository contains a U-Net model trained for image segmentation using the Kaggle lizard dataset and additional data from CPM-15 and CPM-17 datasets.
+This repository contains a convolutional pre-trained U-Net model trained for image segmentation using the Kaggle lizard dataset and additional data from CPM-15 and CPM-17 datasets.
 The U-Net architecture in this implementation consists of 26 convolutional layers, providing a deep and complex network capable of capturing intricate image features.
 The model has achieved a validation accuracy of 91 percent, indicating its effectiveness in segmenting lizard images.

 A T4 GPU was utilized to train the model, taking advantage of its powerful parallel processing capabilities to accelerate the training process.
 The T4 GPU provided significant computational power, enabling faster iterations and reduced training times.